bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 -   Adapter Content: Provides information on the level of adapter contamination in your sequence sample.

-### Set paths to the configuration file and the output folder
+### Store paths to the configuration file and the output folder in variables

 ```
 config=/media/cbwdata/workspace/metapro_tutorial/config_mouse_tutorial.ini
 output=/media/cbwdata/workspace/metapro_tutorial/mouse1_run
 ```

-These paths are needed to run MetaPro commands which are structured as follows: `python3 /pipeline/MetaPro.py -c $config -s [sequence file] -o $output --tutorial [processing step]`
+These paths will be used in running MetaPro commands which are structured as follows: `python3 /pipeline/MetaPro.py -c $config -s [sequence file] -o $output --tutorial [processing step]`

 Verify the variables: